shakes76/PatternFlow/recognition/README.md

 ## Dependencies

-It is recommended that this program is ran on a computer containing and RTX graphics card that is 2080 or above during to their architecture.
+It is recommended that this program is ran on a computer containing and RTX graphics card that is 2080 or above due to their architecture.
 Couple this with tensorflow-gpu installed, the training process can run much faster compared to running the program on a CPU.

-This program also requires the ISIC dataset to be pre-downloaded in the working directory as it does not automatically download the data if it isn't already contained within the system.
+This program also requires the ISIC dataset to be pre-downloaded in the working directory as this code does not automatically download the data if it isn't already contained within the system.
 The data can be downloaded on the following link: https://cloudstor.aarnet.edu.au/sender/?s=download&token=505165ed-736e-4fc5-8183-755722949d34

 ## Training, Validation and Test Split